soulslicer/probabilistic-depth/README.md

 ## Explanation

 Neural RGBD introduced the world to Depth Probability Fields (DPV).
+We build off that idea and produce an easy to understand and extend code.
 Instead of predicting depth per pixel, we predict a distribution per pixel.
 To help us visualize the uncertainty, we collapsed the distribution along the surface of the road so that you can visualize the Uncertainty Field (UF).

 <img src="https://raw.githubusercontent.com/soulslicer/probabilistic-depth/main/pics/image1.png" width="500" height="300" />